 Kenzie Bok is a lifelong Bostonian who grew up in the small downtown neighborhood of Bay Village.
 She cares passionately about making Boston a great city for people from all walks of life and all stages of life to flourish and put down roots.
 With a background in affordable housing, budget analysis, and civic engagement, Councilor Bok was elected to represent District 8 on the Boston City Council on November 5, 2019.
 Her district includes Mission Hill, Longwood, Audubon Circle, Fenway, Kenmore, Back Bay, Beacon Hill, and the West End.
-At 31, she is currently the youngest serving Councilor.

 Prior to her election, Councilor Bok was the Senior Advisor for Policy and Planning at the Boston Housing Authority.
 She also previously served as Budget Director for another city council office.
 As a citizen, Bok helped lead the successful 2016 ballot initiative campaign to enact the Community Preservation Act (CPA) in Boston.
 She serves on the board of the Massachusetts Affordable Housing Alliance (MAHA) and on the vestry of Trinity Church in Copley Square.
 Bok also formerly held community leadership roles as part of the Greater Boston Interfaith Organization (GBIO), the Bay Village Neighborhood Association, the Back Bay Gateway CAC, the Spark Boston Council, the Boston Ward 5 Democratic Committee, and the Democratic State Committee.
 She lives on Beacon Hill, where her family has been deeply involved in neighborhood life for more than 65 years.